giuntoli-group/nmm-week6/README.md

 2a. starting from the `run_single_chain.in` file, obtain the scaling law for radius of gyration of a bead-spring polymer chain in solution with varying length N. Report two plots, one for good solvent and one for poor solvent conditions.
 Compare your results to theoretical models.

-To build the simulation box with one chain, first create a linear chain data and molecule files using `create_bottlebrush.py` script.
+To build the simulation box with one chain, first create a linear chain data and molecule files using `create_polymer.py` script.
 Set the sidechain length (SC_length) = 0.
 The data file is useful to inspect the created chain in Ovito.
 Execute `run_lammps.sh` to run the `pack_chains.in` script that will pack the molecule into a larger box.
 Make sure the name of the molecule file is correct in the `pack_chains.in` script.

 ## Assignment 3 - Digital Breaking Bad

 Thanks to advanced synthesis techniques, it is possible to design polymers with tunable architecture and chemical structure, so-called block copolymers, that can assemble into highly-controlled structures.
 Our synthesis technique is the Python script used in assignment 2, let's invent new polymers that chemists can only dream of and let's see what they assemble into!

 ### Instructions

 3a.
-Explore in more detail the script `create_bottlebrush.py` (WHATEVER YOU ARE USING TO GENERATE BRANCHED STRUCTURES, INCLUDING BLOCKS OF DIFFERENT TYPES AND PROPERLY COMMENTED FOR STUDENTS).
+Explore in more detail the script `create_polymer.py`.

 (i) what are the tunable parameters of the script?
 Which polymer architectures can be generated?

-(ii) using the `create_bottlebrush.py` script and `pack_chains.in`, generate at least three different data files, each containing a mixture of block copolymers of your choice, with tunable non-bonded interactions for each bead type.
+(ii) using the `create_polymer.py` script and `pack_chains.in`, generate at least three different data files, each containing a mixture of block copolymers of your choice, with tunable non-bonded interactions for each bead type.
 Make snapshots with Ovito and discuss the self-assembly behavior you expect.

 3b.
 Choose two of your structures.
-Adapt the in.single_chain file to define all needed non-bonded parameters of the force field and extend the run time.
+Adapt the `run.in` file to define all needed non-bonded parameters of the force field and extend the run time.
 Run the simulation to study their self-assembly behavior in solution.
 Report your results both with snapshots and quantitative metrics.
 Include proof that your system is equilibrated.
-NEED ADDITIONAL POST-PROCESSING INSTRUCTIONS OR TIPS?

 Pro tips: make sure to have enough polymers to get good statistics, but not so many that the equilibration takes forever.
 Use the literature to guide your choice.
 Stay away from high-density phases if you don't want to wait forever to reach an equilibrium phase.
 Adjust the box length and number of chains in the `pack_chains.in` script to get the desired system.